JacktheLander/Computer-Vision-Projects/README.md

-# Personal-Projects
+# Computer Vision Projects
 This is a repository of Python projects I made for an online course in computer vision

-# Computer Vision Packages
+# Python Packages
 cvzone==1.5.6
 ultralytics==8.0.26
 hydra-core>=1.2.0